linsomniac/uplaybook1/README.md

 you are running from.

-Templates and files are searched for in a colon-separated path, either gotten from the UP\_FILE\_PATH or the default of ".:./files".
-A "." in the file path is relative to the directory that contains the playbook file.
+Templates and files are searched for in a colon-separated path, either gotten from the UP\_FILE\_PATH or the default of ".:...:.../files".  "..." at the beginning of the file path refers to the directory that contains the playbook file.

 The default search path looks for templates/files in: